freenas/freenas-docs/freenas_api.rst

  raise ValueError(r)

 A *get_disks* method is defined to get all the disks in the system as a *disk_name* response.
-The *create_pool* method will then use this information to create a ZFS pool named *tank* which will be created as a stripe.
+The *create_pool* method uses this information to create a ZFS pool named *tank* which is created as a stripe.
 The *volume_name* and *layout* JSON parameters are described in the "Storage Volume" resource of the API documentation.
 ::

  def _get_disks(self):